 The third morning?
 She didn’t even seem to notice.
 In fact, that little buckling is a bit obnoxious about his nursing, so I suspect she’s kind of glad to see him go.

-No, the reason I say it’s unpleasant for her is because she’s not used to having twelve hours worth of milk build up in her bag (although truthfully, we have yet to go a full 12 hours).
+No, the reason I say it’s unpleasant for her is that she’s not used to having twelve hours’ worth of milk build up in her bag (although, truthfully, we have yet to go a full 12 hours).
 That can’t be comfortable.

 Cinnamon and her buckling earning their keep clearing weeds out of an old fenceline

 Good thing she’s not feeding twins, I guess.
 Or maybe twins just wouldn’t get to pig out as much as this singleton does.